-Grady has specialized in securing protected areas over large intact areas on land and sea including the internationally significant Coongie Lakes wetlands, and the creation of the world’s largest network of marine parks.
+Michelle has specialised in securing protection for large intact areas of land and sea, including the internationally significant Coongie Lakes wetlands in South Australia, and the world’s largest network of marine parks and sanctuaries around Australia.

-Following her work as an adviser to two Senators, she headed the Conservation Council of South Australia for a decade including leading successful multilateral campaigns in the areas of climate change, native vegetation protection, marine conservation, planning law reform, biodiversity conservation and protected areas.
+After working as an adviser to two Senators, Michelle headed the Conservation Council of South Australia for a decade, during which time she led successful multilateral campaigns on climate change, native vegetation protection, marine conservation, planning law reform, biodiversity conservation, and protected areas.

-Grady holds a Bachelor of Arts, a Graduate Diploma of Business Administration and is a recipient of Australia’s Centenary Medal, for service to the community in education, environment, advocacy, leadership and conservation.
+Michelle lives in Perth and holds a Bachelor of Arts from Adelaide University and a Graduate Diploma of Business Administration from the University of South Australia.
+She is a recipient of Australia’s Centenary Medal for service to the community in education, environment, advocacy, leadership, and conservation.